Keith-Levine/Keith-Levine.github.io/README.md

 <h2>Overview</h2>

-The objective of this project was to use our skills in HTML, CSS, and JavaScript to create a game that using DOM manipulation.
+The objective of this project was to use our skills in HTML, CSS, and JavaScript to create a game that uses DOM manipulation.

 <h2>User Stories</h2>